deckhouse/secrets-store-integration/docs/USAGE.md

      version: 1
    ```

-   The [connectionConfiguration](configuration.html#parameters-connectionconfiguration) paramater is optional and set to `DiscoverLocalStronghold` value by default.
+   The [connectionConfiguration](configuration.html#parameters-connectionconfiguration) parameter is optional and set to `DiscoverLocalStronghold` by default.

 ## Configuring the module to work with the external secret store